ddopson/underscore-cli/README.md

     underscore run 'x=5; if (x > 0) { 10; } else { 0; }'           # last value is 10
     underscore run 'x=5; if (x > 0) { y=5; } else { y=-99; } x+y;' # last value is 'x+y'

-In general, the principle here is that you shouldn't have think to hard because the code should just return what you intuitively expect.
+In general, the principle here is that the code should just return what you intuitively expect without requiring much thought.

 ### Autodetection of CoffeeScript